The Schnees and associatesSee Winter and Weiss' tropes above and Jacques' tropes in the villain's section.

 The Schnee matriarch and daughter of Nicholas Schnee.
 Also the current Winter Maiden.

 - Adaptational Angst Upgrade: Due to several things.
 The fact that she lost her daughter is one thing.
-However, the abuse suffered by Jacques is not only confirmed but worse than anything implied in the show.
+However, the abuse suffered by Jacques is not only confirmed but actually includes sexual abuse.
 It turns out he had her drugged and raped by women to make her look like a hedonist and make her not like women so he'd have an heir with him.

 - Adaptational Badass: She's just Weiss' Alcoholic Parent in canon.
 Here, she's the friggin' Winter Maiden!